 I rolled up even the end pieces of the dough and used every scrap.
 Those biscuits aren’t quite as pretty but they sure tasted great!

 Sweet Potato Biscuits are great to serve for country breakfasts!
+Add a little ham, sausage or eggs and you’re good to go.
+Don’t forget the grits!

 I couldn’t wait to sample these tasty biscuits after they came out of the oven.
 Sweet Potato Biscuits are nice and fluffy.